samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 More information on the `shap` library, used to estimate Shapley values, may be found at: https://shap.readthedocs.io/en/latest/index.html

 ## Notebooks in this section

+* *XGBoost feature selection*:
+    * Select up to 25 features using forward feature selection.
+Features are selected sequentially, choosing the feature that leads to most improvement in ROC AUC score (8 were chosen).

 * *Assess accuracy of k-fold models*:
     * Measure a range of accuracy scores (e.g. accuracy, sensitivity, specificity, F1, etc).